ignatovegors/dynamic-programming/README.md

 <b>levenstein-distance-matrix</b> finds the Levenstein distance between two strings with <i>O(n * m)</i> difficulty and <i>O(n * m)</i> memory usage

 <b>levenstein-distance</b> finds the Levenstein distance between two strings with <i>O(n * m)</i> difficulty and <i>O(min(n, m))</i> memory usage

+<b>calculator</b> a problem of reaching the given number from 1 with multiplication by 3, multyplication by 2 and addition 1